Tay-Dzonu-QA/ICE_Final/README.md

 #### Integration Tests
 A total of 60 Integration tests were written for both controllers & Integration tests.
 Mockito is used for intergration testing, to test how different classes interact with each other.
-Using 'mocking', methods & classes can be tested for inegration by assuming the methods & classes it relies on are fully functional.
+Using 'mocking', methods & classes can be tested for intergration by assuming the methods & classes it relies on are fully functional.
 Controllers and Services have associated Integration Tests.

 #### User acceptance Tests (with Selenium, Cucumber and Gherkin)